neilernst/neilernst.github.io/_posts/2015-12-22-a-model-of-software-quality-checks.md

 EDIT [1/6/16]: somehow I forgot [this CAST diagram](http://www.castsoftware.com/products/architecture-checker) showing different levels of analysis, very similar to mine.
 They also claim that the 'system level' (my design level) is the place where architecture is checked.

+EDIT [9/6/17]: also [this model](http://qaware.blogspot.com/2017/06/i-know-it-when-i-see-it-perceptions-of.html) from [@stoerrle](https://twitter.com/stoerrle).
+It also has this notion of abstraction and progression, using

+> SYNTAX At the one end of the spectrum, there are syntax level issues, such as confusing the tokens “=” with “==”, and preference of language constructs (e.g., avoiding unsafe constructs, default-switch-cases and so on).

+> PRAGMATICS One step further up, small-scale pragmatic issues like identifier naming, indentation, and simple structural metrics like cyclomatic complexity.

+> UNITS The next level addresses complete units of code (often a class or module), and considers its overall structure, unit-level metrics
+(e.g., method/class length) correctness and completeness.

+> ARCHITECTURE Finally, there is a level of architecture that is concerned with the structure and interrelation of units, e.g., it considers depth of inheritance trees, design patterns, architectural compliance, and other system-level properties.

 [^1]: I'm not sure how to 'noun' this adjective ...